Living Well NLP is a blog about improvements and new developments in NLP (Neuro-Linguistic Programming).

 About Joy Livingwell

-Using NLP and hypnosis, mostly self-administered, I cured myself of severe lifelong problems with anxiety, depression, mood swings, trauma flashbacks, etc. I am living proof that even severe mental health problems can be permanently resolved without drugs, simply by changing the strategies that generated them.
+Using NLP and hypnosis, and doing most of the work myself, I cured myself of severe lifelong problems with anxiety, depression, mood swings, trauma flashbacks, etc. I am living proof that even severe mental health problems can be permanently resolved without drugs, simply by changing the strategies that generated them.

 About NLP development